trailblazer/trailblazer.github.io/gems/trailblazer/loader.md

 1. The loader finds all concept directories.
 2. Concept directories are sorted by nesting level, deeper nestings are loaded later as they might reference concepts they're nested in.
 For example, `concepts/comment/admin` might reuse existing code from `concepts/comment`.
 3. Per concept, files are lexically sorted, e.g. `create.rb` will be loaded *before* `update.rb` as we mostly do `Update < Create`.
 4. Per concept, operation files will be loaded after all other layer files have been required.
 This is because abstraction files like representers or contracts should not reference their operation.
-The operation, howver, as an orchestrating asset needs to refer to various abstraction objects.
+The operation, however, as an orchestrating asset needs to refer to various abstraction objects.

 Here's a sample of a explicit-singular session.